Garden for Life

-Read Wanda’s Roses to the class (or show a YouTube version), stopping to note details and check for understanding.
-Sample questions: What do plants need to survive?
+Read Wanda’s Roses aloud, stopping to note details and check for understanding.
 What do the neighbors think of what Wanda is doing?
 How do they express their opinions?
 What is Wanda doing for the neighborhood?
 (Be sure to talk about the beautification as well as the sense of community.)

 Wanda’s actions came from her heart, and her good will spread to the entire neighborhood.

-Encourage the students to think of things they could do (or have done) to make some place better (neighborhood, classroom, home).
-List the students’ ideas for some small and large actions for the common good.
-Lead the students to include community gardening ideas (like Wanda’s garden).
+As a group, brainstorm things they could do to make some place better (neighborhood, classroom, home).
+List their ideas for some small and large actions for the common good.
+Make sure they include community gardening ideas (like Wanda’s garden).

-Choose something the classroom or family can do to brighten the neighborhood and stay within the rules and boundaries of community space.
+Narrow the list to something the group or a family might like to do to brighten the neighborhood and stay within the rules and boundaries of community space.
 Brainstorm what common good they hope will come from their project (such as increased community interaction, beautifying an ugly space, increased community pride or ownership, or raised concern about common spaces).

 Make a detailed plan of action, laying out all the steps, needed permission, and things needed to carry out the plan.
 Assign some responsibilities and begin working on whatever ideas can be started.
 Do it and then observe and reflect on the action and impact over time.

-Students will choose a service-learning project.
-Some possible suggestions are listed below: Plant trees at your school or at a community park.
+Some possible suggestions include the following: Plant trees at your school or at a community park.
 Start/maintain a school nature center.
 Start a community garden at a local park or community gathering place.
 Improve a community garden that is already in place.
 Beautify the school property.

 Strand PHIL.I Definitions of Philanthropy